Topsort/topsort.js/CONTRIBUTING.md

 ## Local Installation

-To install Topsort.js as a contributor, you need to have Bun installed on your machine.
+To modify or interact with the source code, you need to install Bun (the runtime).
 Follow the instructions on the [Bun website](https://bun.sh/) to install it.

-You will also need [typos](https://github.com/crate-ci/typos) for validating documentation and [actionlint](https://github.com/rhysd/actionlint) for validating actions.
+You will additionally need [typos](https://github.com/crate-ci/typos) for validating documentation and [actionlint](https://github.com/rhysd/actionlint) for validating actions.
 Install it through your package manager of choice (on MacOS: `brew install typos-cli actionlint`).

 Clone the repository and install the dependencies: